gardener-attic/image-vector/docs/imagevector_cd_parse.md

 See the [go docs](https://github.com/gardener/image-vector/blob/main/pkg/imagevector.go#L190) for a description how the go function can be used.

 There are 4 different scenarios how images are added to the component descriptor.
-1. The image is defined with a tag and will be directly translated as oci image resource.
+#### 1. The image is defined with a tag

+If an image entry contains a tag the default behavior is to add it directly as oci image resource.

 <pre>
 images: